Skip to content

 Marketing Platform Audit Log System

-- Manual entity change recording prone to omission — Applied Event Sourcing-based change tracking with Auditable decorator + TypeORM Subscriber pattern, Automated entity change recording pipeline
+• Manual entity change recording prone to omission — Applied Event Sourcing-based change tracking with Auditable decorator + TypeORM Subscriber pattern, Automated entity change tracking with consistent logging across all game environments

-- Expensive full-snapshot comparison for every version diff — Designed Version Diff Engine with dual strategy: incremental comparison and snapshot comparison based on Base Audit availability, Established cost-efficient version diffing
+• Expensive full-snapshot comparison for every version diff — Designed Version Diff Engine with dual strategy: incremental comparison and snapshot comparison based on Base Audit availability, Dual-strategy version comparison (incremental + snapshot) for performance optimization

 Tech Rationale